-Hernia repair, revolutionizedJanuary 9th, 2013 in Diseases, Conditions, Syndromes /
+Hernia repair, revolutionizedJanuary 9, 2013 by Angela Herring in Medicine & Health / Diseases, Conditions, Syndromes

 Each year, more than one million patients in the U.S. undergo hernia repair surgery, the most common form of which takes place in the abdomen.
 The injury presents itself as a weakness in the abdominal wall until ultimately the tissue gives way, leaving an open hole.

 In the most effective form of surgery, the surgeon lays a piece of mesh over the hole and secures it in place with bio-absorbable fasteners.
 But the devices for delivering these fasteners are expensive, forcing some clinicians to choose alternative, perhaps less ideal methods.

 Under the direction of engineering professor Jeffrey Ruberti, however, a team of students developed a reliable and cost-effective new device to secure the fasteners in place.
 The project was one of two winners in last semester's mechanical engineering Capstone competition.

 While working on co-op last spring at a medical device company called MoMelan, team member Charles Sidoti met Northeastern alumnus Jeff Cerier.
 In February of 2011, Cerier and his business partners established High Road Medical, which is devoted to developing improved devices for current surgical and endoscopic procedures, with a focus on improving ease-of-use and lower per-procedure costs.
 Cerier and his team presented the Northeastern group with a straightforward challenge: to develop a device for High Road's unique fastener design.